-Cause: If the yield of RNA is lower than you expected or know it should be, and the RNA is intact, so degradation is not the cause, then the homogenization may not have been complete.
+Cause: If the yield of RNA is lower than you expected or know it should be, and the RNA is intact (read: not degraded) , then the homogenization may not have been complete.
 To isolate RNA, a strong lysis is key.
 Tissues stored in RNALater will tend to be a little more difficult to homogenize.
 Low yields could be caused by mistakes in weighing of tissue or in the cell counts for cultured cells.
 You may have less cells than you think.
 With blood RNA, the buffy coat can vary based on your skill in collecting the white cell layer and each individual patient.

 Solution:For cases where the RNA yield is low but the RNA is intact, focus on the homogenization method and make sure you are getting good shearing of the genomic DNA and release of RNA from all cells.
 If you see any pieces of tissue or debris in your homogenate, that is lost RNA.

 It can be difficult to weigh small pieces of tissue so make sure you are using a scale accurate to the weight you need or you may see variation from prep to prep as well as other problems with purity and clogging columns when too much is used.
 For cells, it is important to have an accurate count if you want to have consistency.